 Educate teachers, administrators, and other staff on the values of working with migrant parents.

 Increase the participation of all eligible migrant students in MMEP sponsored activities.

+Distribute copies of the Parent Involvement Plan to all migrant parents annually

 Parents who participate in the SPAC are the representatives of their respective RPAC.
 The RPAC meetings are held 4 -6 weeks prior to a SPAC meeting.
 The agenda of the RPAC is developed to allow discussion and input to take place on a regional level.
 The representatives then convey the consensus of the regional parent group to the SPAC.